raminabbasi/DPapprox/README.md

   * `max {0, h(x_i, t_i)}` can be used as a penalty function for a constraint `h(x_i, t_i) <= 0`.
   * Returning `\infty` penalty for a state constraint violation enforces that constraint.
   * `{0}`: Zero cost. *[Default]*
-* `include_state`: A boolean to indicate whether DPapprox should include states or not.
-Default is `false`.

 ## Usage
 Below is a minimum working example.